Royals vs. White Sox Player Props Betting Odds

-Luis Robert and Vinnie Pasquantino are among the players with prop bets for the taking when the Chicago White Sox and the Kansas City Royals play at Guaranteed Rate Field on Friday (at 8:10 PM ET).
+Player prop bet options for Luis Robert, Vinnie Pasquantino and others are available when the Chicago White Sox host the Kansas City Royals at Guaranteed Rate Field on Saturday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!